Witchcraft accusations against children

-Children have been accused of witchcraft, both historically and in contemporary times, in societies that harbour beliefs about the existence of witches and black magic.
+Children have been accused of witchcraft, both historically and in contemporary times, in societies that harbor beliefs about the existence of witches and black magic.
 These accusations have led to punishment, imprisonment, torture, and execution of children.

 Historical

 Witch finders and accusers

 In sixteenth-century Europe, older children sometimes comprised a special category of witch hunters, bringing accusations of witchcraft against adults.
 In 1525, the traveling judge in the Navarrese witch hunt utilized two "girl witches" who he felt would be able to identify other witches.
 He hung about forty of these "witches" based on the testimony of the two girls.

-Child witch hunters sometimes accused their family members of being witches.
+Child witchhunters sometimes accused their family members of being witches.
+In seventeenth-century Europe, one child, Alison Device, was accused of witchcraft by a young boy who fell into a "fit" after refusing to acquiesce to her requests.
+Alison, believing that she had inherited her magical powers from her grandmother, who had inadvertently "tainted" the bloodline with her supernatural powers, confessed to using witchcraft against the boy.
+Her younger siblings, Jennet and James, were used as witnesses in her prosecution.
+Jennet and James provided testimony against their sister, leading to her eventual execution by hanging.
+The two siblings were once again questioned following Alison Device's trial and execution about a neighborhood meeting, which resulted in allegations leveled against several more adults and children.
+By the end of that year, Jennet had accused and seen the executions of several neighborhood adults, her sister, brother, mother, and grandmother.

 The most renowned trials caused by child accusations occurred in Salem, Massachusetts in 1692.
 Children were viewed as having an important role in convicting witches, due to their being able to identify people impulsively.
 Children who made such allegations often directed them at adults with whom they had strained relationships such as teachers or puritanical neighbors.